It never fails. You can even set your watch to it.

 But guess what?
 You don’t have to be.

 The first step is to STOP.
-Breath.
+Breathe.
 And relax.

 Seriously… stop worrying so much.